The Footstock MasterDoc

 Master the Stats

-Another great tip is to search the Tournament section of Footstock and look at past tournaments that have finished (use the filters and select “Only Finished”).
-Go into the tournaments to check which footballers have done well and how they scored their points.
+Another great tip is to search the contest section on Footstock and look at past contests that have finished (use the filters and select “Only Finished”).
+Go into the contests to check which footballers have done well and how they scored their points.

 The best data we have available is from @FootStockStats on the Slack.
 You can check out what he’s recently put out on his Twitter account.
 Here’s the most up to date sheet that’s available (All stats, excluding price stats and category, will be correct until live football restarts).